Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 **Heart Risk** - It implies the risk of stroke given either heart disease or hypertension.

-**Stroke Risk** -  It implies the risk of heart disease given either stroke of hypertension.
+**Stroke Risk** -  It implies the risk of heart disease given either stroke or hypertension.

 | **Column Name**        | **Description**                                                                                                               | **Datatype**   |
 |------------------------|-------------------------------------------------------------------------------------------------------------------------------|----------------|